svendroid/whereIsSven/README.md

 # whereIsSven

 Simple map that keeps track of my position during my travels.
+Used on my blog: [http://svenaufreisen.tumblr.com/woistsven](http://svenaufreisen.tumblr.com/woistsven)

 ## Things to do: